-Some people might cringe on the idea of setting aside funds for fun or vacation but the reality is, sometimes you may have to spend some time on leisure and instead of charging everything on the card, you will be better off financially if your planned vacation is well-funded prior to taking that flight.
+Some people might cringe at the idea of setting aside funds for fun or vacation but the reality is, sometimes you may have to spend some time on leisure and instead of charging everything on the card, you will be better off financially if your planned vacation is well-funded prior to taking that flight.

-If you’re an extreme wealth builder, you may or may not agree with the idea of taking a break but for most people, this is how we get re-energize to come back to our careers fresh and with “re-charged” motivation which makes us more productive.
+If you’re an extreme wealth builder, you may or may not agree with the idea of taking a break but for most people, this is how we get re-energized to come back to our careers fresh and with “re-charged” motivation which makes us more productive.

 Build Wealth to Fund Your Wedding

 A lot of bride’s dream of the “perfect wedding” but if you and your partner are practical, who would want to have a better life and future for your small family, a simple wedding would suffice.